 - 1. Press <Ctrl+N> to open a new route window. - 2.
-Enter "cleveland, oh" as a stop (any ZIP code), and then double-click it in the stop list to zoom to this Midwestern city. - 3.
+Enter "cleveland oh" as a stop (any ZIP code), then double-click it in the stop list to zoom to this Midwestern city and use the zoom slider bar to zoom out to level 10. - 3.
 Select the Tools tab > Geofences group > Create Geofence > Create Circle. - 4.
-In the RouteMap window, place the cursor over Cleveland, hold down the mouse button, drag a circle around a portion of the city, then let go.
+In the map window, place the cursor over Cleveland, hold down the mouse button, drag a circle around a portion of the city, then let go.
 The new geofence will look something like this on the map: